acl-org/eacl-2024/_pages/schedule/0-schedule.md

   nav: schedule
 ---

+Below is the overall schedule of the main conference, tutorials and workshops.

 ### Tutorials and Workshops
 - [Monday, April 19]({{ "/schedule/monday" | relative_url }})
 - [Tuesday, April 20]({{ "/schedule/tuesday" | relative_url }})